PeterCamilleri/CX16/utilities/assist_16/README.md

 * value - an integer value to compare var with.

 *Returns:*
-* The C, N, and Z flags are set.
+* The V, C, N, and Z flags are set.

 *Notes:*
 * Clobbers the A register.